Cookie: The Anthropological Mixtape: Release and promotion

 The release of Cookie: The Anthropological Mixtape was repeatedly delayed.
 It was first set to be released in October 2001; however, following the September 11 attacks, the album was put on hold due to a lyric in "Hot Night" in which Ndegeocello sings that "we suffer in a world trade paradise".
-The release date was then pushed to February 12, 2002, but the release date was delayed again, with the Chicago Reader reporting in December 2001 that the album would be released in March 2002.
-The album's release date was eventually pushed to June 4, 2002, when it was officially released.
+On October 25, 2001, the Washington Post reported that the album's tentative title was Cookie: The Anthropological Mixtape, and that it was due to be released "early next year".
+The release date was pushed to February 12, 2002, but the release date was delayed again, with the Chicago Reader reporting in December 2001 that the album would be released in March 2002.
+The album's release date was eventually pushed to June 2002.
+In addition to the album's delayed release, the label forced Ndegeocello to use a different album cover, deeming the initial one inappropriate in the aftermath of the attacks.
+She stated that she wanted the lead single to be "Hot Night", but that her label would not allow it, given the world trade lyric.

+The album was officially released on June 4, 2002.
+It was Ndegeocello's first album to display the simplified spelling of her last name, without an accent mark over the second "e".
 To promote the album, Maverick ran print ads in magazines including Billboard, Vibe, and Out, highlighting critics' praise of the album and noting that the album features "Pocketbook", "Hot Night", and "Earth".
 In further promotion of the record, Ebony hosted its inaugural Ebony Listening Lounge event, sponsored by Coca-Cola, for the album.

-Ndegeocello told the Chicago Tribune that she didn't expect the album to be a success on the radio, and that she anticipated it would do more to attract fans online and bring people to her tours.
-Ndegeocello speculated that, if it weren't for the controversial "world trade" lyric, "Hot Night" would have been the lead single.
-The album ultimately spawned two singles: "Pocketbook" and "Earth".
+Ndegeocello told the Chicago Tribune that she anticipated it would attract fans online and bring people to her tours, rather than attaining success on radio.

+The album spawned two singles: "Pocketbook" and "Earth".
 The Rockwilder and Missy Elliott remix of "Pocketbook" was sent to urban radio during the week of April 8, 2002, and to crossover radio in June.
-By May, it was in rotation on radio stations in Philadelphia and New York City.
-An accompanying music video, directed by Liz Friedlander, criticizes the music industry's promotion methods.
+By May, it was in rotation on Philadelphia and New York City radio stations.
+A music video, directed by Liz Friedlander, satirizes the music industry's promotion methods.
 It depicts Ndegeocello as a DJ in front of a crowd of dancers, some of whom are girls in short shorts with signs reading "Buy my record".
 PopMatters deemed it one of the best music videos of 2002, calling it the "Sharpest Bite of the Hand that Feeds You".
-In the week ending June 9, the music video was added to the rotation on music video network MTV2, alongside clips from the Red Hot Chili Peppers, Jack Johnson, the Dave Matthews Band, and Jermaine Dupri.
-The record also spawned a second single, "Earth", in the form of a remix by former Everything but the Girl member Ben Watt.
-The remix first entered the Billboard Dance Club Play chart (since renamed Dance Club Songs) at number 47 on the chart dated March 30, 2002; following its commercial release, it also entered the Dance Maxi-Single Sales chart at number 14 on the chart dated June 29.
+In the week ending June 9, the music video was added to the rotation on music video network MTV2.
+The second single, "Earth", was released as a remix by former Everything but the Girl member Ben Watt.
+The remix entered the Billboard Dance Club Play chart (since renamed Dance Club Songs) at number 47 on the chart dated March 30, 2002.
+Following its commercial release, it also entered the Dance Maxi-Single Sales chart at number 14 on the chart dated June 29.
 The CD single included remixes of the track, as well as two B-sides: "Trust" and "The Teaching".
-A dance remix of the single was also released digitally and sold for 99 cents; Billboard regarded the release method as unusual for the time.
+A dance remix was also sold digitally for 99 cents, a strategy which Billboard regarded as unusual.